Graduate Degree Requirements

 Graduate Writing Assessment Requirement (GWAR)

 All students must demonstrate competency in writing skills as a requirement for graduation.
 Writing proficiency at the graduate level will be demonstrated by successful completion of the graduate program requirements.
 Students’ preparedness for graduate level writing may be demonstrated by meeting one of the standards specified on the Writing Placement for Graduates Waiver Form (www.csus.edu/gradstudies).
-Students who do not meet one or more of these standards must either take the Writing Placement for Graduates (WPG) timed essay examination or take a Graduate Writing Intensive (GWI) course in their discipline within their first two semesters of coursework at California State University, Sacramento.
+Students who do not meet one or more of these standards must either take the Writing Placement for Graduates (WPG) timed essay examination (WPG) or take a Graduate Writing Intensive (GWI) course in their discipline within their first two semesters of coursework at California State University, Sacramento.
 Students whose performance on the WPG exam indicates that they do not need additional writing preparation may advance to candidacy when appropriate.
-Students whose WPG exam performance indicates they need additional preparation may elect to either take a GWI course within their discipline (if available) or enroll in ENGL 220W Writing in Your Discipline via the College of Continuing Education; students must earn a grade of "B" or above in either course in order to advance to candidacy.
+Students whose WPG performance indicates they need additional preparation may elect to either take a GWI course within their program (if available) or enroll in ENGL 220W Writing in Your Discipline via the College of Continuing Education; students must earn a grade of B or above in either course in order to advance to candidacy.
 Failure to demonstrate proficiency in a timely fashion may result in a student’s declassification from a degree program and require an application for readmission to the University.

 Advancement to Candidacy

 Each student who plans to become a candidate for a master’s degree is required to do the following:

 - be admitted to classified graduate standing in the graduate degree curriculum for which candidacy is sought;

 - complete at least 40 percent of the graduate degree coursework and meet any special departmental requirements in the field in which they propose to take the degree; and

 - file an application for advancement to candidacy for the master’s degree.